Content updated with current information July 25, 2025.

 Tech Requirements

-You’ll need a windows computer, and a high speed internet connection.
-There’s no specific mention of foot pedals or any other special industry equipment, but with such an emphasis on experience in their hiring requirements, they might be just assuming you’ll have all that taken care of.
+There’s no specific mention of foot pedals or any other special industry equipment, but with such an emphasis on experience in their hiring requirements, they might be assuming you already have the necessary tools.

 Feedback